 The book deals with wide-ranging issues, such as the history of minpaku, minpaku’s place in society, measures implemented to avoid trouble with neighbors, and the future growth potential for minpaku.
 This work could be used not only in the studies of minpaku but also for policy decisions and discussions regarding its actual operations.

-(Written by ASAMI Yasushi, Professor of School of Engineering / 2019)
+(Written by ASAMI Yasushi, Professor, School of Engineering / 2019)

 ITAGAKI Katsuhiko “Book review: Yasushi Asami & Kimihiro Hino (eds.)
 ‘Reflection on real estate tech’” (“Urban Housing Sciences” Issue 102, p.146 2018)